miracum/clearly-sigident.preproc/README.md

 )
 ```

-Then, the function `load_geo_data` can be executed in order to load and preprocess the specified studies.
+After defining this metadata list, the function `load_geo_data` can be executed in order to load and preprocess the specified studies.

 ```r
 load_geo_data(studiesinfo = studiesinfo,